Wee Care

-What is the First Steps program?
+About the First Steps Program

-Through a strong commitment to collaboration and innovation, Althea Projects have co-designed (with the Department of Children, Youth Justice and Multicultural Affairs) the first mother and new born baby assessment and support service in the North Queensland region.
-It is anticipated that First Steps will have a significant positive impact on the safety, welfare and wellbeing of children accessing the program.
+Through a strong commitment to collaboration and innovation, Althea Projects have co-designed (with the Department of Child Safety) the first mother and newborn baby assessment and support service in the North Queensland region.

 Benefits to Mother and Family